fabsenet/adrilight/README.md

   * ...there is probably more
 * some arduino compatible devices have problems reaching the high baudrate of 1.000.000 Baud.
 This is a sad thing and cannot be changed because the high baud rate is absolutely needed to provide a fluent feeling.
 Using lower values is not supported.
 If this is your problem, the best thing is to get a better arduino clone.

+## Supporting the project

+* A translated UI is in planning.
+If you can provide translations for languages other than English and German and a willing to help, please let us know.
+* To support the project with 💰 , you can buy the hardware (or whatever you like) through the affiliate links for [amazon.com](https://amzn.to/2HyZQLA) or [amazon.de](https://amzn.to/2qtOTDv)

+## Thanks

+* This is a fork from the originally ambilight clone project [bambilight by MrBoe](https://github.com/MrBoe/Bambilight) and therefore (and to met the MIT licence) a big thank you goes to [MrBoe](https://github.com/MrBoe)
+* More thanks goes to [jasonpong](https://github.com/jasonpang) for his [sample code for the Desktop Duplication API](https://github.com/jasonpang/desktop-duplication-net)

 ## Changelog

 in order of newest changes first: